kevinslin/h7b-dendron-netlify/vault/notes.tutorial.docusaurus.md

 id: I4vsY3q3vnRfMhKb
 title: Docusaurus
 desc: ''
-updated: 1640390173114
+updated: 1640774589774
 created: 1627044913994
 ---
-# Deploy documents and blog with Docusaurus
+# Publish documents and blog with Docusaurus

 Tutorial `Docusaurus in 5 min` from [Docusaurus](https://tutorial.docusaurus.io/docs/intro)

-Introduction docs of `Docuraurus`.
-Read more at [link](https://docusaurus.io/docs)
+Introduction docs of `Docuraurus` can be found at [link](https://docusaurus.io/docs)

 Playground to test Docusaurus in browser, without installing anything.
 Read more at [link](https://docusaurus.io/docs/playground)

-It is easy to transalte a Docusaurus site with its internationalization (i18n) support.
+It is easy to translate a Docusaurus site with its internationalization (i18n) support.
 Read more at [link](https://docusaurus.io/docs/i18n/introduction)

 ## Thoughts